Apple TV 4K

 A key part of tvOS is the ability to use Siri, Apple's famous digital assistant.
 Using the dedicated button on the Siri Remote, users can speak queries into the remote's dual microphones, with the results displayed on-screen.

 You can use Siri to search for movies and TV shows, control playback, and make non-video queries usually handled by Siri on iOS devices, such as weather reports and sports scores.
 With the inclusion of 4K content, it is also possible to use Siri to seek out high-resolution content across multiple apps at the same time, by asking “Show me movies in 4K.”

-You can also set up the Apple TV 4K to match displayed content's original resolution and frame rate.
+You can also set up the TV to match the displayed content's original resolution and frame rate.
 Otherwise, the Apple TV will attempt to apply HDR at 60fps to anything on screen, including the home menu.
-It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for best possible picture across all content.
+It is recommended that users set the default resolution to 4KSDR, then enable "match dynamic range" and "match frame rate" for the best possible picture across all content.

-For HomeKit, Apple's smart home platform, it is possible to set up the Apple TV 4K as the central device of a HomeKit network.
+For HomeKit, Apple's smart home platform, it is possible to set up the new TV as the central device of a HomeKit network.
 This allows the set-top box to control other HomeKit-compatible appliances and accessories, including when the user is outside the home.

 Apple TV Channels